 Plympton is a literary studio that innovates in digital publishing.

 Through partnerships, we are behind Recovering the Classics, helped power the Subway Library in New York City, run the literary CODEX Hackathon, created a curated mobile reading service, produced a virtual reality adaptation of George Saunders’ Lincoln in the Bardo, helped launch the Twitter Fiction Festival, and are currently building a collection of children’s eBooks.

 Recovering the Classics

 Recovering the Classics is a crowd-sourced collection of original covers for great works in the public domain.
-Anyone can contribute.
+Anyone is welcome to contribute.

 Stories in motion